gdsfactory/gdsfactory/docs/component_intro.md

 - A python / Ipython terminal / jupyter notebook (interactive python to run).
 - Klayout to Visualize the GDS files.

+`Component.show()` will stream the GDS to klayout so klayout needs to be open.
+Make sure you also ran `gf tool install` from the terminal to install the `gdsfactory` to `klayout` interface.

 ![windows](https://i.imgur.com/DyVL6IE.png)

 # Component